chinamike65/hugo-tuolesi/content/book4/book4en.md

 Because the Bodhisattva is the successor of the Buddhas and Tathagatas, the sons of the Buddhas, and the Buddhas, the Tathagatas will continue to bless him, just like a child sitting in a carriage, his father and mother love him and will pull the carriage.

-(5) Accumulating blessings day and night and sending bodhicitta is the most excellent way to accumulate merit.
+##### (5) Accumulating blessings day and night

+and sending bodhicitta is the most excellent way to accumulate merit.

-Tsong, Master Kaba said in the "Song of the Steps of the Bodhi Path":
+Master Tsongkhapa said in the "Song of the Steps of the Bodhi Path":

-Exhaust the two grains, point gold and stones, and gather blessings in the boundless sea of ​​goodness.
+Exhaust the two grains,

+point gold and stones,

+and gather blessings in the boundless sea of ​​goodness.

-All the masters of the Buddha see and know, the treasure of bodhicitta is the most important.
+All the masters of the Buddha see and know,

+the treasure of bodhicitta is the most important.

+---

 It means that the altruistic power of bodhicitta is inconceivable, that is, the golden stone that increases the two resources of blessing and wisdom, is a treasure that can accumulate boundless virtues like the ocean.

 It is also stated in the Treatise on Entering the Bodhisattva:

-When is the time to end, there are boundless realms of love, resolve not to turn back, and are accepting and upholding that heart.
+When is the time to end,

+there are boundless realms of love,

+resolve not to turn back,

+and are accepting and upholding that heart.

+---

 That is to say, from that time on, in sleep or relaxation, the meritorious power is constant, and the quantity and so on are produced in emptiness.